-While 99 percent of the population is covered by the state healthcare system, about 75 percent have some extra form of private health insurance (get a quote), purchased to help for coverage on things that might be covered by state health insurance in Luxembourg.
-Read more in our guide to health insurance in Luxembourg.
+While 99% of the population is covered by the state healthcare system, about 75% have some extra form of private health insurance (get a quote).
+This is to get coverage on things that might not be covered by state health insurance in Luxembourg.
+Read more in our Guide to health insurance in Luxembourg.

 Expat-friendly international companies offering private health insurance in Luxembourg include: